tamunoWoks/python_notebook/functions.md

 - The `return` keyword
 - The value or expression that the function should return.

 > In the case of an expression, the return value is whatever this expression evaluates to.
+Remember that expressions consist of values and operators; you can use a function call in an expression because the call evaluates to its return value.

 #### Example:
 1.
 ```python